Updated June 8, 2023

-- The cells having value 1 are the cells associated with variables, which has a correlation with themselves.
+- The cells having value 1 are the cells associated with variables that correlate with themselves.

 - 4506… shows that there is a positive correlation between Marks in Mathematics and Marks in Statistics.
-It ideally shows, the increase in Marks obtained in Mathematics leads 45.06% increase in Marks obtained in Mathematics.
+It ideally shows that the increase in Marks obtained in Mathematics leads to a 45.06% increase in Marks obtained in Mathematics.

 Things to Remember About Correlation Matrix in Excel

-- Constructing a correlation matrix in excel makes sense when you have three or more than three variables to check the association.
+- Constructing a correlation matrix in Excel makes sense when you have three or more three variables to check the association.

-- Analysis ToolPak add-in is available in all versions of Excel, but not automatically enabled.
-You need to enable it through the steps mentioned in this article above.
-That’s how you can construct a correlation matrix in excel.
-Hope it helps you grow.
+- Analysis ToolPak add-in is available in all versions of Excel but not automatically enabled.
+You need to enable it through the steps mentioned in the article above.
+That’s how you can construct a correlation matrix in Excel.
+I hope it helps you grow.

 This has been a guide to Correlation Matrix in Excel.
-Here we discuss how to create a correlation matrix in excel along with example and downloadable excel template.
+Here we discuss how to create a correlation matrix in Excel, an example, and a downloadable Excel template.
 You can also go through our other suggested articles –